Shell-model calculation with density-dependent interaction for $pf$-shell nuclei: Introduction

 In contrast to the SM, the density functional theory (DFT) covers the whole mass region of the nuclear chart with a single universal density functional \cite{RevModPhys.75.121}.
 Using a large single-particle space in the mean-field level, both the stationary and the time-dependent DFT calculations have been successful in the description of various properties of nuclear structure, responses, and reactions \cite{RevModPhys.88.045004}.
 The configuration-mixing calculations beyond the mean field can be performed, in principle, \textit{e.g.}, using the generator coordinate method (GCM) \cite{HillWheeler,GriffinWheeler,RingSchuck1980}.
 However, naive applications of the GCM and fully variational approaches with the configuration mixing often lead to unphysical solutions \cite{VAPDFT,StochasticGCM1,StochasticGCM2,RevModPhys.88.045004}.
 In addition, the fractional power of the density in the energy density functional (EDF) often causes a serious problem with the configuration mixing \cite{fractionalpower_PhysRevC.76.054315}.
 It is desirable to establish a configuration mixing method based on the DFT with high reliability and numerical stability.

 Various efforts have been made to construct a hybrid approach by combining the two contrasting theoretical models, SM and DFT.
 A possible approach for such a direction is to prepare the SM two-body matrix elements (TBME) using a density-dependent interaction for the EDF.
 The density-dependent interaction is determined by using a one-body density of a certain state, for instance, of the Hartree-Fock solution.
 Pioneering works of the SM calculations employing the Skyrme functional were performed for some nearly closed-shell nuclei in Ref.~\cite{SAGAWA1985228} and the $p$-shell nuclei in Ref.~\cite{GOMEZ1993451}.
 However, there is a difficulty in applying the method with Skyrme interactions to heavy nuclei.
 For nuclei in the medium-heavy-mass regions, inclusion of the pairing EDF is indispensable for their quantitative descriptions.
-For the Skyrme DFT, it is customary to add the pairing EDF to the Skyrme EDF, and to separately treat them in different channels, namely, the pairing EDF in the particle-particle (pairing) channel and the Skyrme EDF in the particle-hole channels in the Bogoliubov framework.
+For the Skyrme DFT, it is customary to add the pairing EDF in the particle-particle (pairing) channel to the Skyrme EDF in the particle-hole channel.
+The pairing EDF is usually associated with a zero-range density-dependent interaction different from the Skyrme interaction\footnote{ There are some exceptions, such as SkP \cite{DOBACZEWSKI1984103}, in which the same Skyrme interaction is adopted in both the particle-hole and the particle-particle channels, however, its isovector components are not well constrained \cite{PhysRevC.86.034333}. }.
 Therefore, it is not trivial to apply the Skyrme interactions to the calculation of TBME's for the SM calculation.
 Note that, in parallel, several attempts have been also made to combine covariant DFT with SM configuration mixing \cite{Liu_2025, PhysRevLett.132.232501}.